microct-ana-unibe-ch/microvasculature-manuscript/content/submission/03_tomography_of_materials_and_structures/01_revision1/answer_to_reviewers.md

   - [A Review of Ex Vivo X-ray Microfocus Computed Tomography-Based Characterization of the Cardiovascular System](https://doi.org/10.3390/ijms22063263) by Lisa Leyssens et al. is a overview of the application of ex vivo microCT for the characterization of the cardiovascular system.
     Each reference to microAngiofil links to a publication of the authors of the here reviewed manuscript.
     Mentions of contrast-agent supported studies in bone are referencing to *Microfil* studies.
-  - [Quantitative Analysis of Bone, Blood Vessels, and Metastases in Mice Tibiae Using Synchrotron Radiation Micro-Computed Tomography](https://doi.org/10.3390/cancers15235609) by Hao Xu and Max Langer ([an author that might be(?) a reviewer](https://github.com/microct-ana-unibe-ch/microvasculature-manuscript/issues/13#issuecomment-2694793968) of our manuscript (see below)).
+  - [Quantitative Analysis of Bone, Blood Vessels, and Metastases in Mice Tibiae Using Synchrotron Radiation Micro-Computed Tomography](https://doi.org/10.3390/cancers15235609) by Hao Xu and Max Langer ([an author that might be a reviewer](https://github.com/microct-ana-unibe-ch/microvasculature-manuscript/issues/13#issuecomment-2694793968) of our manuscript (see below)).
     The authors used a barium sulfate-based contrast agent and employed synchrotron radiation imaging.
     They used synchrotron radiation to acquire high-resolution, three-dimensional images of mouse tibiae affected by metastatic cancer.
     In addition they employed neural network-based architecture for the simultaneous segmentation of bone tissue, vascular structures, and metastatic lesions.
     Based on this publication and a reviewer comment we added a paragraph about advances in segmentation methods to our manuscript.
   - [3D Transcranial Ultrasound Localization Microscopy in the Rat Brain with a Multiplexed Matrix Probe](https://doi.org/10.1109/TBME.2021.3137265) is a study in which A. Chavignon et al. performed ultrasound imaging of brain vasculature, and did *one* microCT scan to compare both imaging modalities.
-  - [Edge-illumination spectral phase-contrast tomography](https://doi.org/10.1088/1361-6560/ad3328] is a study in which Luca Brombal et al. scanned *one* mouse under laboratory conditions on a synchrotron setup to employ phase contrast.
+  - [Edge-illumination spectral phase-contrast tomography](https://doi.org/10.1088/1361-6560/ad3328) is a study in which Luca Brombal et al. scanned *one* mouse under laboratory conditions on a synchrotron setup to employ phase contrast.
     They applied phase-contrast tomography to separate three channels, namely water, iodine and calcium (soft tissue, vasculature and bone, respectively).
   - [A protocol for visualization of murine in situ neurovascular interfaces](https://www.sciencedirect.com/science/article/pii/S2666166723003349) specifically mentions that "*Microfil* and bone tend to have similar attenuation and the skull may not be completely removed by adjusting thresholding parameters.
     The authors of this study use Microfil, which is a different product to the *MicroAngiofil* we have used.
-  - [VEGF-B Promotes Endocardium-Derived Coronary Vessel Development and Cardiac Regeneration](https://doi.org/10.1161/CIRCULATIONAHA.120.050635 investigates the role of Vascular Endothelial Growth Factor B (VEGF-B) in coronary vessel development and its potential therapeutic applications for cardiac regeneration.
+  - [VEGF-B Promotes Endocardium-Derived Coronary Vessel Development and Cardiac Regeneration](https://doi.org/10.1161/CIRCULATIONAHA.120.050635) investigates the role of Vascular Endothelial Growth Factor B (VEGF-B) in coronary vessel development and its potential therapeutic applications for cardiac regeneration.
     "Bone" is never mentioned in the study
   - [A novel micro-CT-based method to monitor the morphology of blood vessels in the rabbit endplate](https://doi.org/10.1007/s00586-016-4849-x) analyzes blood vessel morphology within the rabbit vertebral endplate using micro-computed tomography (micro-CT) at 9 um voxel size.
     The authors used two different contrast agents and fail to three-dimensionally visualize the vasculature in half of their contrasted samples.